harrycresswell/hc/content/page/design-consulting.md

 </div>

 _Note: These are just a few of the ways I have successfully worked with some of my clients.
 If your needs don't quite fit within one of these areas no problem.
 Hit the button above to get a copy of my "Getting Started" PDF.
-This will help you work out if I'm the right person for the job!_
+This will help you work out if I'm really the right person for the job!_